Lessons From a Lifetime of Expeditions: Different Countries, Different Environments, and Different Cultures

 Williamson, Jed

-Jed Williamson is President Emeritus of Sterling College in VT.
-He is co-author of the AEE Accreditation Standards for Adventure Programs, was editor of Accidents in North American Mountaineering for 40 years, and co-designer of the “Live, Learn, and Teach” graduate program in experiential education at UNH, where he was on faculty for ten years.
-He was an instructor, program director, and director at various Outward Bound Schools.
-He is on the Curriculum Committee for Osher.
+President Emeritus Sterling College, VT.
+Co-author of the AEE Accreditation Standards for Adventure Programs, editor for 40 years of Accidents in North American Mountaineering, and co-designer of the “Live, Learn, and Teach” graduate program in experiential education at UNH.